 If you’re good at organizing and decluttering, you could start a business as a home organizer.
 This side hustle involves helping people to declutter and organize their homes, which can be an extremely daunting task for many people.

-Home organizing can be a great real estate side hustle because it’s something that you can do on your own schedule.
+Home organizing can be a great real estate side hustle because you can do it on your schedule.
 You can also decide how much or how little you want to work.

-To get started, you’ll need to create a portfolio of your work that you can show to potential clients.
+To start, you’ll need to create a portfolio of your work to show potential clients.
 You can also join professional organizations like the National Association of Productivity and Organizing Professionals (NAPO) to network with other professionals in the industry.

 16. Become a Home Stager

-Home staging is another service that real estate agents can offer to their clients.
+Home staging is another service real estate agents can offer to their clients.
 If you have an eye for design, this could be a great way to make some extra cash.
-You can help your clients prepare their homes for sale by staging them in a way that makes them more appealing to buyers.
+You can help your clients prepare their homes for sale by using staging to make them more appealing to buyers.
 This can involve arranging furniture, selecting paint colors, and making other cosmetic changes.

 For a more detailed guide, please see How to Become a Home Stager.